Josef Ackermann: Career

 Days after retirement and on the eve of a conference call by G7 finance ministers and central bank governors on the continuing European debt crisis, Ackerman said in a speech to the Atlantic Council that "Germany will ultimately take whatever steps [are] necessary to keep the euro zone intact", according to one report.
 The country "is moving cautiously because it simply fears that countries on the European periphery will stop reform measures if they see that Berlin is going to guarantee everything", he continued.

 He was a non-executive director of Vodafone from 2000 to 2002.

 Return to banking

 In November 2014 he was elected as chairman of the board of directors of the Bank of Cyprus following the proposal of the new major shareholder of the bank Wilbur Ross, who later became the Commerce Secretary in the first Trump administration.

 Personal life

-He is married to Pirkko Mölsä.
+He is married to Pirkko Mölsä, a Finnish national.